I once recorded a podcast episode with Seth Godin where we talked about storytelling — and he made a point I thought was fascinating.

 Seth’s version of storytelling isn’t just crafting a plot in the traditional sense — the classic “The queen died, and then the king died of grief.”

 He also looks at the implied stories in everything we do.
 We tell a business story with our tone of voice on a podcast, and the color choices on our website.
-Our pricing, our response time, our “Contact Me” form … they all come together to tell the story of your business.
+Our pricing, our response time, our About Me page, our “Contact Me” form … they all come together to tell the story of your business.

 Some businesses tell scary or ugly stories.
 A lot of businesses tell boring ones.
 Seth got me thinking about the elements that I believe tell a more inviting story for a writing business — the kind of story that attracts more terrific clients and better revenue.